Glyphack/Glyphack/content/blog/doing-real-work.md

 When I first read [good and bad procrastination](https://www.paulgraham.com/procrastination.html) by Paul Graham, I was amazed how much my perspective changed about working.

+> There are three variants of procrastination, depending on what you do instead of working on something: you could work on (a) nothing, (b) something less important, or (c) something more important.
+That last type, I'd argue, is good procrastination.
+>
 > The most dangerous form of procrastination is unacknowledged type-B procrastination, because it doesn't feel like procrastination.
 You're "getting things done."
 Just the wrong things.
 > Any advice about procrastination that concentrates on crossing things off your to-do list is not only incomplete, but positively misleading, if it doesn't consider the possibility that the to-do list is itself a form of type-B procrastination.
 In fact, possibility is too weak a word.
 Nearly everyone's is.
 Unless you're working on the biggest things you could be working on, you're type-B procrastinating, no matter how much you're getting done.